12 Days of Christmas Writing Prompts

 12 Days of Christmas Writing Prompts thumbnail

 While most would say that the fun is nearly over, we’re here to keep the holiday spirits high and the creativity flowing!
 These Christmas writing prompts are all about what truly matters, not only during the holiday season, but all year-round - gratitude, compassion, kindness, family and friends.
+We’ve created a writing prompt for each of the 12 days of Christmas, which begin on the 25th of December and end on the 5th of January.

 Day 1